dennisgaebel/tear-stack/README.md

 ## Recommended VS Code Extensions

-A short list of extensions for VS Code (my primary editor) that make working with this template even more awesome!
+A short list of extensions for VS Code that make working with this template even more awesome!

 - Nunjucks Template by eseom
 - TailwindCSS Intellisense